Travel in Winter

 - Millennium Trail (entire loop)

 Sidewalk sections adjacent to City property are also cleared by the City; all other sidewalks are the responsibility of adjacent business and residential property owners.
-The maps below shows the sidewalks and multi-use trail sections cleared by the City by neighbourhood:

 With the days getting shorter, the City of Whitehorse encourages pedestrians, cyclists and motorists to help each other stay safe.